sujal-sudo-code/book-recommendation-system/README.md

 - Generate book recommendations based on user input

 ## Evaluation Metrics
--The recommendation system evaluates its performance using the following metrics:
+- The recommendation system evaluates its performance using the following metrics:
--Precision: Measures the accuracy of the recommendations.
+- Precision: Measures the accuracy of the recommendations.
--Recall: Measures the ability of the model to find all relevant items.
+- Recall: Measures the ability of the model to find all relevant items.
--F1 Score: The harmonic mean of precision and recall.
+- F1 Score: The harmonic mean of precision and recall.
--Accuracy: The percentage of correct recommendations made by the system.
+- Accuracy: The percentage of correct recommendations made by the system.

 ## Contributing